 Authorized Shares.
-A maximum of 1,061,950 shares of our capital stock, whether common stock or preferred stock, were originally reserved for issuance under the 2007 Plan.
-If an award under the plan expires, terminates, is forfeited or is surrendered for cancellation, any shares subject to such award may, to the extent of such expiration, termination, forfeiture or cancellation, be used again for new grants under the 2007 Plan; provided, that upon the effectiveness of the 2017 Plan, no further grants will be made under the 2017 Plan.
+A maximum of 1,585,000 shares of our capital stock, whether common stock or preferred stock, may be issued under the 2007 Plan.
+If an award under the plan expires, terminates, is forfeited or is surrendered for cancellation, any shares subject to such award may, to the extent of such expiration, termination, forfeiture or cancellation, be used again for new grants under the 2007 Plan.